chilibeard/IntuneDriveMapping/Home.md

 ### Security group filtering

 Verify on a test machine the functionality of the `Get-ADGroupMembership` [function](https://github.com/nicolonsky/IntuneDriveMapping/blob/master/IntuneDriveMapping/wwwroot/bin/IntuneDriveMappingTemplate.ps1#L35).
 If you experience issues override the `$searchRoot` variable with your Active Directory Domain name.

+**If your test machines don't have a value for the PowerShell environment variable `$env:USERDNSDOMAIN` you need to populate the `$searchRoot` variable in the script.**